Code-Institute-Submissions/Deptford-Gym/README.md

 ## Description

 This project is created to showcase a local owned gym in Deptford, London.
-The goal with this website is to attract ne customers, as the owners think there will be a surge in the market after the lockdowns are over, and more people wnat to have a healtier lifestyle.
+The goal with this website is to attract new customers, as the owners think there will be a surge in the market after the lockdowns are over, and more people wnat to have a healtier lifestyle.
 The website is created with HTML5 & CSS3, and made responsive with Bootstrap